 Recognisant of the importance of ensuring safe market introduction, manufacturing, operation, maintenance and handling of zero-GWP and low-GWP refrigerants that are alternatives to hydrochlorofluorocarbons (HCFCs) and hydrofluorocarbons (HFCs);

+[Recognising maintaining or enhancing the level of protection of workers, users and property provided by in the current applicable safety standards;]

+or:

+[Recognising that the level of protection of workers, users and property provided by the current applicable safety standards must be maintained or enhanced;]

+or:

+Recognising the need to maintain or enhance the level of protection of workers, users and property as [described by][set out in] the current applicable safety standards;

+or:

+Recognising maintaining or enhancing current safety standards is required to safeguard workers, users and properties;]

 Taking note with appreciation of the Technology and Economic Assessment Panel's Decision XXVIII/4 Task Force report on safety standards for flammable low global-warming-potential (GWP) refrigerants and the outcomes of the workshop on safety standards relevant to the safe use of low-global-warming-potential alternatives held in Bangkok on 10 July 2017,

-To request the Secretariat to engage in consultations with relevant standardisation organizations pursuant to paragraph 7 of decision XXVIII/4 in view of providing, with regard to standards for flammable low-global-warming-potential (GWP) refrigerants, a tabular overview of relevant safety standards, drawing on the 2017 Task Force report and the outcome of the consultations.
-Relevant information provided to the secretariat by parties or by national and regional standardisation organizations may be used.
+To request the Secretariat to hold regular consultations with relevant standardisation organizations pursuant to paragraph 7 of decision XXVIII/4 in view of providing, with regard to standards for flammable low-global-warming-potential (GWP) refrigerants, a tabular overview of relevant safety standards, drawing on the 2017 Task Force report and the outcome of the consultations.
+The tabular overview should also include any relevant information submitted on a voluntary basis to the secretariat by parties or by national and regional standardisation organizations.

 The overview shall provide concise information on the following: